A photograph of a Fox Chase doctor speaking to a patient in a medical chair while gesturing at an image on a screen.

 “And if you’re African American or have a family history of prostate cancer, you should start getting PSA tests at age 45,” he said.

 If your PSA starts rising persistently, a urologist will look at the big picture of your health to determine if there is cause for concern.
-They will ask about urinary symptoms, other symptoms related to prostate inflammation, and other factors that can impact PSA (including exercise).
+They will ask about urinary symptoms, a family history of prostate cancer or prostate enlargement, other medical conditions such as those leading to metabolic syndrome, the start of new medication or supplements, and even new changes to their diet.

 Next Steps